csswizardry/CSS-Guidelines/README.md

   These guidelines are opinionated, but they have been repeatedly tried, tested, stressed, refined, broken, reworked, and revisited over a number of years on projects of all sizes.

+## Quick Tips

+- Never use line-height to set element height.
+Ensure that UI works as intended when text wraps to multiple lines.
+- Try to avoid using ID's.
+- Try to avoid nesting.
+- Try to avoid using tag (e.g. a, button, etc) names in selectors as this prevents re-use in other contexts.
+- Avoid using `@extend`.
+If you do use it, make sure you understand the concept!
+- Color and font styles (font-family, font-size, font-weight) should be set with variables.
+- Use hex code for colors, or rgba() if opacity is needed.
+Avoid RGB format and uppercase, and use long values: #ffffff instead of #FFF.
+- Use [CSS shorthand](https://developer.mozilla.org/en-US/docs/Web/CSS/Shorthand_properties) (except when overriding styles) for background, border, font, list-style, margin, and padding values as much as possible.
+- Use milliseconds when defining transition and animation values.

 ## Syntax and Formatting

   One of the simplest forms of a styleguide is a set of rules regarding syntax and formatting.
 Having a standard way of writing (literally writing) CSS means that code will always look and feel familiar to all members of the team.